cyruscook/s3-dir-listing/README.md

 ]
 ```
 2. Create a new IAM user to be used with the browser
-3. Attach the following inline policy to the user:
+3. Attach the following inline policy to the user (remembering to replace the `[S3_BUCKET_NAME]`), you can remove the delete and put actions if you do not want to allow this:

 ```JSON
 {